 It is very important to keep in mind that the extracted tooth should be replaced as soon as possible, to avoid further problems.
 For example, the other teeth might move and occupy the empty place resulting from the extraction.
 Displacement of teeth can cause a bad bite that will lead to problems with the mandible over time.
 Also, in the case of displaced teeth, hygiene can become problematic, so teeth become more susceptible to gum disease and caries, and the risk of their loss is increased.
 For this reason, it is essential to replace the missing tooth with a dental bridge with a partial prosthesis or an implant.

 Some people opt directly for dental extraction instead of repairing the tooth.
 This option might seem cheaper, but in time, it costs more.
 As we previously said, a replacement of the tooth is recommended after extraction, to avoid future complications.
 If you add the cost of extracting and replacing the missing tooth, you will see that it is financially preferable to repair it.
 So it is very important to discuss first with one of our experts.

-Call our experts here at Surprise Oral & Implant Surgery at (480) 581-1171 today and find out what is the best option for you!
+Call our expert here at Surprise Oral & Implant Surgery at (480) 581-1171 today and find out what is the best option for you!